 - Wipe all surfaces with EPA-approved disinfectantusing wipe/wipe technique.

-- Install and run a medical-grade air filtration system that filters air particulates down to 0.01 microns.
+- Install and run medical-grade air filtration system that filters air particulates down to 0.01 microns in each operatory.

 - Install plexiglass guards at the front desk, if a pedestal desk, then mark point 6 ft. away for patient to stand on and staff may be asked to wear a face shield.